 About

-Get Out And Play (GOAP) is a non-profit organization dedicated to providing a free activity and sports day for families on the North Shore.
+Get Out And Play (GOAP) is a registered, non-profit organization dedicated to building a stronger North Shore community through play, social bonding and connection.
 GOAP is run by community members and is open for all to enjoy.

 Mission: